Im-Rises/cMergeSortParallel/README.md

 400
 ```

-All the executables work the same way, use pipes to redirect the file to the executable.
+All the executables work the same way, use pipes to redirect the input file to the executable.

 For example :